Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Follow-up vetoes

 \subsubsection{Manual inspection}

 Because the previous two veto procedures are designed for following up long-duration \ac{CW} search candidates, they are not always able to effectively identify candidates from a short-duration search.
 Thus, there are many candidates that still remain at this stage.
 We visually inspect each candidate using a variety of approaches designed to distinguish signals from noise artifacts, typically applying multiple checks to each candidate for confirmation.
-These approaches are listed here. \begin{enumerate} \item We relax certain criteria of the single interferometer veto based on close inspection; for example, we veto any candidate whose detection statistic is below threshold in one detector and anomalously high in the other (e.g., $\bar{\mathcal{L}} \gtrsim 100$), regardless of the detection statistic from the original combined search. \item We compare the frequency drift of the candidate across $T_{\rm obs}$ against the expected frequency drift of a real signal.
+These approaches are listed here.
+We note that if a true \ac{GW} signal overlaps with a noise artifact, it would be deemed contaminated and vetoed.
+Since these short-duration searches are particularly susceptible to transient detector noise, injection-based estimation of the false dismissal probability for the manually vetoed candidates is infeasible in practice. \begin{enumerate} \item We relax certain criteria of the single interferometer veto based on close inspection; for example, we veto any candidate whose detection statistic is below threshold in one detector and anomalously high in the other (e.g., $\bar{\mathcal{L}} \gtrsim 100$), regardless of the detection statistic from the original combined search. \item We compare the frequency drift of the candidate across $T_{\rm obs}$ against the expected frequency drift of a real signal.
 If the candidate frequency remains within a single bin for at least three quarters of the total duration, \emph{and} if it is not identified by at least one other configuration with a larger value of $T_{\rm coh}$ (which is by design more sensitive to signals with smaller frequency drifts), then it is unlikely to be a real signal.
 For example, one candidate from GW231123 has an apparent $\dot{f}_0 < 10^{-8}$~Hz\,s$^{-1}$, but the expected frequency drift optimized for $T_{\rm coh} = 14.2$~m is $\dot{f}_0 \sim 7 \times 10^{-7} $~Hz\,s$^{-1}$.
 This veto criterion is typically applied in conjunction with at least one other veto as a cross-check. \item We assess whether the detection statistic of a given candidate is consistent with expectations for a signal from the remnant \ac{BH} given its distance estimate.
 If the statistic is significantly larger than expected (e.g., $\bar{\mathcal{L}} \gtrsim 100$), we can veto the candidate as a loud but unidentified noise artifact.
 This veto is applied only in conjunction with at least one other veto.
 For example, if the detection statistic combining two detectors is significantly larger than expected for the target's distance, it is usually accompanied by the candidate being much louder in one detector than in the other, in which case the candidate is also vetoed according to the first manual inspection criterion described above. \item We examine the signal candidate in the spectrogram from each interferometer in the relevant frequency band and time segment to determine whether it overlaps with any visible noise artifacts. \item Finally, if two candidates with the same frequency path are found using two different search configurations---in other words, if the same candidate is identified in two different searches---and if one of them has been vetoed by any of the above criteria, we consider the other likely to have arisen from the same artifacts.
 This veto criterion is typically applied in conjunction with other manual inspections as a cross-check. \end{enumerate}